-- Maintain a minimum of a 3.0 Grade Point Average (GPA).
+- A passing grade on USMLE Step 1 is required before completion of the PhD component of the MD/PhD. - Maintain a minimum of a 3.0 Grade Point Average (GPA).
 No more than six hours of C and no grades below C may be applied toward the degree. - If the GPA falls below 3.0, the student will be placed on academic probation.
 Following notification of probation, the student will be counseled by his/her advisor.
 At this time, the deficiency will be identified and a written plan will be prepared for removing it within the next nine semester hours.
-This plan, co-signed by the student and the advisor, must be approved by the Graduate Studies Committee and Director of Graduate Studies before the student can register for additional coursework. - If probationary status is not removed within nine semester hours, the Dean of the Graduate College, in consultation with the Vice Dean for Research and Graduate Education and the Graduate Studies Committee, will determine whether the student is retained or dismissed from the program.
+This plan, co-signed by the student and the advisor, must be approved by the Graduate Studies Committee and Director of Graduate Studies before the student can register for additional coursework. - If probationary status is not removed within nine semester hours, the Director of Graduate Education, in consultation with the Vice Dean for Research and Graduate Education and the Graduate Studies Committee, will determine whether the student is retained or dismissed from the program.
 Retention must be recommended by the advisor and student's advisory committee and endorsed by the Graduate Studies Committee.